 The city of Bethlehem means “the house of bread” in Hebrew, while in Arabic means “the house of meat”.
 During ancient times, it was the home of King David.

-Bethlehem was ruled by Canaanites, king David, Persians, Romans, Crusaders, Mamluk Sultanate, Ottomans, Napoleon, British.
+Bethlehem was ruled by Canaanites, King David, Persians, Romans, Crusaders, the Mamluk Sultanate, Ottomans, Napoleon, and the British.
 After the Six-Day War (1967), it became part of the West Bank territory under Israeli administration.
 Since 1955 it has been under the Palestinian Authority.

-The very important thing today is that all visitors are checked at the checkpoint on the Bethlehem-Israel border.
+The crucial thing today is that all visitors are checked at the checkpoint on the Bethlehem-Israel border.
 So, carry your passport all the time during your visit to Palestine or Israel territory.